insightbackup/aqmap/README.md

 ![Tech Stack](https://github.com/krueg22r/aqmap/blob/master/tech_stack.png)

 ### Raw Data Storage
-Both datasets were available for download in csv format.
+Both data sets were available for download in csv format.
 Yearly summary files for each pollutant are approximately 100 MB in size, and yearly weather data files are approximately 1.2 GB in size.
 Data were initially stored in AWS S3 buckets.